SueChaplain/guide-sauvian/docs/en/localamenities.md

 ## Supermarkets

-The closest supermarkets are the **Carrefour Market** (Zac Les Portes de Sauvian) and the **Utile** (11 Avenue  Paul Vidal).
+The closest supermarkets are the **Carrefour Contact** (Zac Les Portes de Sauvian) and the **Utile** (11 Avenue  Paul Vidal).

 Both take about 10 minutes to walk to, or just a couple of minutes by car.

-The **Carrefour Market** is the larger of the two and is well stocked with everyday goods as well as fresh bread, vegetables, and meat.
-On most days they also have a fresh fish counter.
+The **Carrefour Contact** is the larger of the two and is well stocked with everyday goods as well as fresh bread, vegetables, and meat.
 This supermarket is open on a Sunday morning.

 The nearest hypermarket is **Carrefour Sérignan** (Route de Valras) in the neighbouring village of Sérignan, which is about a 10 minute drive.
 The hypermarket is usually open all day on Sundays during the peak summer period.
 You can also find an **Aldi** and **Lidl** close to the **Carrefour Sérignan** store.